claudiosanches/woocommerce-pagseguro/readme.txt

 * This plugin is released under a GPL license.

 = What is needed to use this plugin? =
+* WooCommerce installed and active
 * Only one account on [PagSeguro](http://pagseguro.uol.com.br/ "PagSeguro").

 == Changelog ==

-= 1.0 =
+= 1.0.1 =
+* Fix to avoid enabling the gateway if the PagSeguro email account is empty
+* Correção para impedir que o portal de pagamento seja habilitado se a conta de email do PagSeguro estiver em branco = 1.0 =
 * Initial plugin release.

 == Upgrade Notice ==
+= 1.0.1 =
+* Recommended/Recomendado
 = 1.0 =
 * Enjoy it.